k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: feedback regarding the Bell of Opening when the quest leader demands return of the quest artifact
 - Fix: monsters stopped using potions offensively
+- Player riding a steed can now feed their steed by throwing food down at them